I'm On: I'm On 2.0

 A remix of the song leaked on the internet on February 3, 2012.
-The song features an updated but similar instrumentals.
+The song features an updated but similar instrumental.
 It features artists Big K.R.I.T., Mark Morrison, Jadakiss, J. Cole, Kendrick Lamar, B.o.B, Tyga, Gudda Gudda and Bun B. The remix samples the song "Return of the Mack" by Mark Morrison.
 A video was released in May 2012 for the remix.
 It featured cameos from many rappers including T.I., Wiz Khalifa, Juelz Santana, Ludacris, Meek Mill, Future, Ace Hood, DJ Drama, Gucci Mane, Shawty Lo, Wale, Paul Wall, Z-Ro, Styles P, Cee-Lo Green, Iggy Azalea, 2 Chainz and many others.
 The record was cited by media as one of the biggest collaborations ever, and the biggest rap video of 2012.
 MTV's RapFix announced that the video was MTV's Jam of the Week on the week it was released.